 According to the Articles of Association, if the Company is profitable during the given accounting year, then the Company is allowed to set aside a maximum amount of 2% of its net profit as remuneration to employees, directors, and supervisors.
 However, when experiencing a cumulative loss, the Company shall first appropriate a reserve amount to offset the cumulative loss.
-The Company's estimated remuneration for employees, directors and supervisors for the years ended December 31, 2020 and 2019 was \$0 thousand and \$720 thousand, respectively.
+The Company's estimated remuneration for employees, directors and supervisors for the years ended December 31, 2021 and 2020 was \$0 thousand and \$720 thousand, respectively.
 Should there be difference between the actual distribution amount that was resolved by shareholders' meeting and the estimated amount, it will be regarded as changes in accounting estimates and errors, and it will be adjusted in the Company's profit or loss for the given year.

-On June 5, 2020 and 2019, the employee remuneration, as well as remuneration to directors and supervisors, of \$0 thousand and \$720 thousand, respectively, which were approved during the shareholders' meeting, were the same as those recognized in the financial statements in 2019.
+On March 3, 2021, the employee remuneration, as well as remuneration to directors and supervisors of \$0 thousand and \$720 thousand, respectively, which were approved during the Company's Board of Directors meeting, were the same as those recognized in the 2020 financial statements.
+On July 2, 2021, the distribution of earnings were approved during the shareholders' meeting.
 The related information is available on the Market Observation Post System website.

-On June 5, 2020 and 2019, the shareholder's meetings resolved to appropriate the 2019 and 2018 earnings.
+On July 2, 2021 and On June 5, 2020, the shareholder's meetings resolved to appropriate the 2020 and 2019 earnings.
 These earnings were appropriated as follows:

-2019 2018
+2020 2019

 Dividends distributed to ordinary shareholders

-Cash \$ 569,799 465,236
+Cash \$ 569,814 569,799

-The related information about the earnings distributions that was resolved during the shareholder's meeting and board meeting is available on the Market Observation Post System website.
+The related information about the earnings distribution that was resolved during the shareholder's meeting and board meeting is available on the Market Observation Post System website.